kasmura/oak/README.md

 # Oak

-Oak a is Node.js project delivering an anonymous and secure network between nodes.
+Oak is a Node.js project delivering a network for anonymous and secure datacommunication between nodes.
 It uses encrypted JSON-onions to make all communication untracable and obscured.

 **This is the planned result of oak:**